fioritracker/help/docs/usecases/SPS03/app-identification.md

 ## How did the Fiori Tracker address the challenge?

 The basis for the efficient handling of all applications available through the Fiori launchpad application is the clear identification of the application.
-The unambiguous definition of the application is crucial for the support of end-users, but also during the entire implementation project where the team is extending, testing, sign-off, and transferring applications between systems in the landscape.
+The unambiguous definition of the application is crucial for end-user support.
+It is also vital during the entire implementation project, where the team is extending, testing, sign-off, and transferring applications between systems in the landscape.

 To address the need for clear application identification Fiori Tracker keeps records of ["Content type: Application"](../../tracked/SPS03/apps.md).
 With the help of application ["FT Applications"](../../core/SPS03/apps.md) you can store the records of all your Fiori launchpad enabled applications in scope.
 Application records are kept as "To-be" records and reffered with an "App ID".
 The records serve as a single point of truth for application information in your project.